graphite-project/graphite-web/docs/url-api.rst

 ``at(1)``-compatible time format.

 ============= =======
-Abbreiviation Meaning
+Abbreviation Meaning
 ============= =======
 HH            Hours, in 24h clock format.
 Times before 12PM must include leading zeroes.
 MM            Minutes
 YYYY          4 Digit Year.
-MM            Numeric month representation with leading zero DD            Day of month with leadng zero
+MM            Numeric month representation with leading zero DD            Day of month with leading zero
 ============= =======

 ``&from`` and ``&until`` can mix absolute and relative time if desired.